What to expect from Bethesda’s E3 2018 press conference

 2016’s Doomreboot was one of the best games of the year.
 With Avalanche Studios taking the reins of the Rage sequel, one has to wonder if id Software is working on the inevitable sequel in one of the most storied shooter franchises of all-time.
 We’ll see.

 What’s going on at Bethesda Game Studio, Bethesda’s in-house development studio?
 The studio has spent the past couple of years bringing Doom and Skyrim to VR following the launch of Fallout 4 in 2015.
-It’s unclear what the studio is up to now.
-Rumors have bounced around for years about a game called “Starfield,” a science fiction title purportedly set in the Fallout universe.
+Rumors have bounced around for years about a game called “Starfield,” a science-fiction title purportedly set in the Fallout universe.
 It’s worth noting that “Starfield” was rumored to be revealed at E3 last year.
-And, well, that obviously didn’t happen, nor has Bethesda ever commented on the game’s existence.
+And, well, that obviously didn’t happen, nor has Bethesda ever commented on the game’s existence, but Fallout 76 could possibly be the same game.

-Bethesda could be working on the next Elder Scrolls or Fallout game, though.
-If that’s the case, we’d be completely surprised to hear about either title at E3.
+Bethesda could be working on the next Elder Scrolls, though.
+If that is the case, we would be completely surprised to hear about either title at E3.
 This is more wishful thinking than an expectation.
 New entries in both series are going to happen eventually, but don’t hold your breath for another wild reveal like Fallout 4 in 2015.

 helps readers keep tabs on the fast-paced world of tech with all the latest news, fun product reviews, insightful editorials, and one-of-a-kind sneak peeks.